danielsoneg/egd-zoom_aws_sync/README.md

 *Note: These scripts are provided as-is, and should not be considered production-ready.
 Among the deficiencies are limited documentation and missing tests.*

-To build and deploy these lambda functions, follow the instructions here: https://docs.aws.amazon.com/lambda/latest/dg/python-package.html
+To build and deploy these lambda functions, follow the instructions on Amazon:

+https://docs.aws.amazon.com/lambda/latest/dg/python-package.html

 # `zoom_sync`